Her Majesty's Theatre

 For more information, please visit www.adelaidefestivalcentre.com.au/your-visit/her-majestys-theatre

 Her Majesty's Theatre is located at 58 Grote Street, Adelaide, which is on the north side of the street.
-You can’t miss the beautiful, street-facing entrance, and although there is no designated drop off area, cars can pause to drop off passengers nearby on Grote Street.
+There is no designated drop off area but cars can pause to drop off passengers nearby on Grote Street.

-There are many parking options around the Grote Street precinct, including on Pitt St, at Adelaide Central Market, and Wilson Parking on Franklin Street.
+There are many parking options around the Grote Street precinct, including:

 There is not a taxi rank directly adjacent to Her Majesty’s Theatre, but the nearest one is just 250m east, outside the Hilton Hotel on Victoria Square.

-Public transport is a great way to visit Her Majesty’s Theatre with no need to worry about parking.
 Many busses, including the free bus that loops through the city and North Adelaide, stop nearby as does the tram which stops in Victoria Square just 250m away.
-For more information visit Adelaide Metro.

 We want to make your visit as enjoyable as possible and offer many ways to assist if support is required.